 Designer dog breeders often tend to have puppies produced in abundance, without taking into account the health of the puppy.

 Border Beagle puppies that are priced higher than normal are often associated to unreputable sources.

-When going to purchases a Border Beagle, make sure that you ask to see both the parents or at least ask the breeder where they both are in order to make sure that they aren’t being used in puppy mills.
+When going to purchase a Border Beagle, make sure that you ask to see both the parents or at least ask the breeder where they both are to make sure that they aren’t being used in puppy mills.